(206) 295-7974

 Class Format and Structure:

-• Weekly online sessions occur Monday afternoons via Zoom (60 minutes each) from 4:30-5:30 PT.
+• Weekly online sessions occur Monday or Wednesday afternoons via Zoom (60 minutes each).

 • 1-2 assertiveness strategies are taught each week by Dr. Leah.
 This section of the class will be recorded for you to access throughout the course.
 The second parent or caregiver (if applicable) can view this material with their child outside of class.
 You can also learn the material in case you and your child become unable to attend a class for some reason.